Ordinals and recursively defined functions on the reals: Proof of Theorem

 \section{Proof of Theorem \ref{M halts}}

 We start by proving some properties of ordinal decreasing functions. \begin{Lemma} Suppose $f:D\to\mathbb R$ is ordinal decreasing.
 Then for every infinite decreasing sequence $\{x_n\}$ in $D$ there is an infinite subsequence $\{x'_{n}\}$ for which $\{f(x'_{n})\}$ is nondecreasing. \end{Lemma} \begin{proof} By the infinite Ramsey's theorem \cite{ramsey}.
+Let an infinite decreasing sequence $\{x_n\}$ be given.
 Define an infinite complete graph in which there is a vertex for each $x_{i}$ and color each edge $\{x_{i},x_{j}\},i<j$ red if $f(x_{i})>f(x_{j})$ and green otherwise.